That duck that wouldn’t fucking stay alive in that one mission in PMD. Also kinda stealing ehT’s format cause it’s cool af.

 QC: martha / Amane Misa / Hilomilo

-Cresselia has a niche on bulkier teams due to it being capable of removing multiple stallbreakers in the tier like Crawdaunt and Haxorus.
-Cresselia's humongous bulk allows it to stomach hits from the strong physical wallbreakers in the tier such as Terrakion and Mamoswine.
-Cresselia not only provides defensive teams with a mixed wall and an emergency way to deal with the aforementioned threats, but it can also be a bulky wincon through the use of Calm Mind.
-Its defensive typing and ability are also decent which provides it a good resistance to Fighting-types and a Ground-immunity to allow it to check Cobalion, Nidoking, and Choice Band Swampert, but its typing is more of a double-edged sword that makes it more susceptible to Pursuit and U-turn from Scizor while failing to offer resistances to anything else.
-Cresselia does get completely walled by Steel-types if it attempts to set-up while also being set-up fodder against other set-up sweepers such as Swords Dance Scizor, Nasty Plot Togekiss, and Curse Mega Steelix.
-Cresselia’s Twinkle Tackle is also unfortunately pretty weak and fails to OHKO even Pokemon that are weak to this move such as Latias and Mega Altaria.
-It often needs a Calm Mind boost to take them out but this can take up a turn where it must take another hit to remove the threat.
-Cresselia’s only form of recovery being Moonlight can be unreliable due to its low PP being detrimental in longer games.
-Cresselia’s lacking recovery also makes it a little more susceptible to constant chip damage from hazards and status.
+Cresselia has a niche on bulkier teams due to its ability to remove multiple stallbreakers in the tier like Crawdaunt and Haxorus.
+Cresselia's humongous bulk also allows it to stomach hits from the strong physical wallbreakers in the tier such as Terrakion and Mamoswine.
+However, Cresselia not only provides defensive teams with a mixed wall and an emergency way to deal with the aforementioned threats but also can be a bulky wincon through the use of Calm Mind.
+Its defensive typing and ability are also decent, providing it with a good resistance to Fighting-types and a Ground-immunity to allow it to check Cobalion, Nidoking, and Choice Band Swampert, but its Psychic typing also makes it more susceptible to Pursuit and U-turn from Scizor while failing to offer resistances to anything else.
+Cresselia does get completely walled by Steel-types if it attempts to set up and is setup fodder against other setup sweepers such as Swords Dance Scizor, Nasty Plot Togekiss, and Curse Mega Steelix.
+Cresselia's Twinkle Tackle is also unfortunately pretty weak and fails to OHKO even Pokemon that are weak to it such as Latias and Mega Altaria.
+It often needs a Calm Mind boost to take them out, but this can take up a turn where it must take another hit to remove the threat.
+Furthermore, Cresselia's only form of recovery, Moonlight, can be unreliable due to its low PP in longer games, and its lacking recovery also makes it a little more susceptible to constant chip damage from entry hazards and status.

 name: Defensive Z-Move